KevCui/pluralsight-dl/README.md

 ```
 Usage:
-  ./pluralsight-dl.sh [-s <slug>]
+  ./pluralsight-dl.sh [-s <slug>] [-m <module_num>] [-c <clip_num>] [-r]

 Options:
   -s <slug>          Optional, course slug
+  -m <module_num>    Optional, specific module to download
+  -c <clip_num>      Optional, specific clip to download
+  -r                 Optional, require cf clearance in requests
+                     Default not required
   -h | --help        Display this help message
 ```

 ## Limitation

 - Pluralsight has a reCAPTCHA challenge to prevent DDoS.
-Current method is to fetch necessary cookie value from browser opened by puppeteer.
+If this challenge is activated, current method is to fetch necessary cookie value from browser opened by puppeteer.
 Using this method, user must solve reCAPTCHA correctly once per day.
-The reCAPTCHA page will be prompted in browser.
+Executing script with option `-r`, the reCAPTCHA page will be prompted in browser.

 - Pluralsight has the request limit.
 Once the limit is reached, the account will be permanently blocked (403).
 Therefore, inside the script, there are `_MIN_WAIT_TIME` and `_MAX_WAIT_TIME` in order to generate a random wait time (in second) in-between those 2 values.
 Hope this wait time will prevent the account being blocked.